iliekprogrammar/minetest-deflibs/README.md

 and C++.
 Not only that, this sources from the official [minetest docs](https://github.com/minetest/minetest_docs/) project.

-## Status: not ready to accept contributions
+## Status: not ready to accept contributions. not ready to be installed.
 Currently, the files most completed, but are not final:
 * `library/minetest/chat.lua`
 * `library/invref.lua`